-host is the host name where the Adaptive Server Anywhere and Open Server gateway is running, and port is the port number defined in sql.ini.
+were host is the host name where the Adaptive Server Anywhere and Open Server Gateway are running, and port is the port number defined in sql.ini.

 Note To support multiple Adaptive Server Anywhere databases, use sqledit to add an entry with a different port for each database, then run the Open Server Gateway for each database.